-With regard to the loan from DHEL to PAC, the interest rate hedging strategy, now implemented alongside the business written on the PAC licence, is used to mitigate the risk to the loan valuation from a reduction in interest rates.
+With regard to the contingent loan from DHEL to PAC, the interest rate hedging strategy written on the PAC licence is used to mitigate the risk to the loan valuation from a reduction in interest rates.
 In the event that interest rates decrease the value of the swaps increase to offset the increase in the reserves of the business.
-Aside from a small component of rebalancing losses that result from basis risk, increase, then there is no material impact on the loan valuation.
+Aside from a small component of rebalancing losses that result from basis risk, if interest rates increase, then there is no material impact on the loan valuation.
+Additionally, an index-based total return swap has been implemented on the PAC book balance sheet to hedge interest rate risk and to eliminate basis risk.